hgf700/WarThunder_Map_Rangefinder/README.md

 ## plans for future

-implement automatic scale detection which will be requiring pytesseract ocr and cv2 thresholding
+implement automatic scale detection which will be requiring pytesseract ocr and cv2 thresholding improve threading to hybrid aproach ThreadPoolExecutor + Queue

 ## ⚠️ Disclaimer